isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 the record types that *do* exist for the requested domain name.

-NSEC records can also be used to show whether a record was generated as the result of a wildcard expansion or not.
+NSEC records can also be used to show whether a record was generated as the result of a wildcard expansion.
 The details of this are not within the scope of this document, but are described well in :rfc:`7129`.